caspervonb/experimental-nats/README.md

 ## Design

-The design is up for debate but a few notable semantics and types include the
+The design is up for debate but a few notable runtime agnostic semantics and types include the following:
-following:

 ### `nats::Connection`